arianiapalmer/About-Me/README.md

 ## About Me

-I build an app that allow's the user to get to know the author, me.
-This app takes the user through a series of yes or no questions about me, as well as a number guessing game.
+I built an app that allows the user to get to know the author, me.
+This app takes the user through a series of yes or no questions about the author, as well as a number guessing game.
 At the end of the quiz and game, the user is presented a score of how many questions they answered correctly
 ### Author: Ariania Palmer

 ### Links and Resources